Mackerel Islands Wildlife & Ecotourism

 Dugongs (Sea Cows)

 Home to many different bird breeds, Thevenard Island has recorded 24 species of land birds.
 In addition, there are up to 31 species of migratory birds occurring in the Mackerel Islands area, including kestrels, quails, godwits, plovers, sandpipers and harriers.
 Some birds migrate from remote northern hemisphere locations as far as Siberia, and are protected by international treaties.
 Seabirds, such as terns and shearwaters, nest from October to January.

 Mammals & Reptiles

 The only native land mammal on the island is the forrest mouse.
 The domestic mouse also inhabits the island and is most likely to have been introduced.
-A total of nine reptile species have been recorded on the island including goannas, dragons, skinks, geckos and our friendly little ta-ta lizards.
+A total of 9 reptile species have been recorded on the island including goannas, dragons, skinks, geckos and our friendly little ta-ta lizards.
 No snakes or rare or endangered reptiles have been recorded.

 Our Commitment to Sustainable Ecotourism Development